Shopify vs WordPress — Which Platform is Better?

 To this end, Shopify has introduced a feature called ‘Shopify Email,’ which, as its name suggests, allows you to perform email marketing directly within the Shopify interface.

-This is easy to use and will definitely come prove useful for some merchants, particularly those who like to manage all aspects of their online business in one place.
+This is easy to use and will definitely prove useful for some merchants, particularly those who like to manage all aspects of their online business in one place.

 Unlike WordPress, Shopify offers a built-in email marketing tool.